MicrosoftDocs/learn/learn-pr/wwl-sci/design-solutions-identity-access-management/includes/2-design-cloud-hybrid-multi-cloud-access-strategies.md

 ### Design recommendations

 - Use centralized and delegated responsibilities based on role and security requirements to manage resources inside the landing zone.
-For more information, see Establish operational management practices in the cloud.
 - The following types of privileged operations require special permissions.
 Consider which users will be handling such requests, and how to adequately secure and monitor their accounts.
     - Creating service principal objects.
     - Registering applications in Azure AD.